 - 5.5.1.
-This is defined in the DfE advice Sept 2021 'Sexual violence and sexual harassment between children in schools and colleges' as, 'unwanted conduct of a sexual nature that can occur online and offline and both inside and outside of school/college' - 5.5.2.
-Sexual harassment is a form of peer-on- peer abuse/ bullying. - 5.5.3.
+This is defined as, 'unwanted conduct of a sexual nature that can occur online and offline and both inside and outside of school/college' - 5.5.2.
+Sexual harassment is a form of child-on child abuse/ bullying. - 5.5.3.
 All incidents of sexual harassment, abuse or violence are taken very seriously by the academy and details of how the academy will respond are outlined in the Child Protection and Safeguarding Policy